What is Britten Pears Arts?

 We give you the option to store your card details to make future transactions with us more convenient.
 This is carried out in compliance with PCI-DSS and in a way where none of our staff members are able to see your full card number.
 We never store your 3 or 4 digit security code.

 If you follow links to other websites from our website your data will be subject to the privacy policies of those sites.
 You should refer to these policies before providing your data.
-Snape Maltings has no control over the content of other websites.
+Britten Pears Arts has no control over the content of other websites.

 What if my data falls into a special category?